maelfabien/maelfabien.github.io/_pages/ml.md

 [Graph Learning](https://maelfabien.github.io/machinelearning/graph_4/) : How can we handle missing links or missing nodes in graphs ?

 [Graph Embedding](https://maelfabien.github.io/machinelearning/graph_5/) : A practical introduction to Graph Embedding with Node2Vec and Graph2Vec.

+["Disrupting Resilient criminal networks through data analysis" paper summary](https://maelfabien.github.io/machinelearning/sicilian/): A summary and data exploration of an interesting paper on criminal networks in the Sicilian MAFIA.

+["Structural Analysis of Criminal Network and Predicting Hidden Links using Machine Learning" paper summary](https://maelfabien.github.io/machinelearning/mlnetwork/): Summary and discussion of a paper tackling hidden link prediction as a supervised learning problem.

+["Social network analysis as a tool for criminal intelligence:understanding its potential from the perspective of intelligence analysts" paper summary](https://maelfabien.github.io/machinelearning/sn_crime/): A qualitative review on how Law Enforcement Agencies using Criminal Network Analysis tools, and my personal view on that.

 <br>